Change (party): Ideology

-Zmiana is a left-wing, anti-capitalist, and pro-Russian party.
+Zmiana is a left-wing, anti-capitalist, anti-American, and pro-Russian party.
 It advocates for a withdrawal from NATO and the European Union.
 Political observers noted that the party is shaped by Polish socialism based on the People’s Republic of Poland, as well as by the beliefs of the Russian nationalist philosopher Aleksander Dugin.
 The party was accused of being funded by anti-Western countries such as Russia, and Piskorski is also alleged to have had backing from Gaddafi's Libya.
 It has its own think tank, the European Centre for Geopolitical Analysis, as well as a trade union, led by Piotr Kret - the Free Trade Union ‘Zmiana’ - Unity of Labour (Wolny Związek Zawodowy „Zmiana” – Jedność Pracownicza).
 The slogan of the party is Labour, Peace, Patriotism (Praca, Pokój, Patriotyzm), based on the slogans used by the Polish United Workers' Party - Labour, Peace, Socialism (Praca, Pokój, Socjalizm).

-The party has been described as 'pro-communist' - at the same time it refers to Polish patriotism and claims the tradition of the interwar Polish Socialist Party, naming Polish socialists such as Bolesław Limanowski, Ignacy Daszyński and Stefan Aleksander Okrzeja as its main ideological inspirations.
-Zmiana condemns Polish anti-communist parties and movements, such as the Home Army, Freedom and Independence Association, Law and Justice, Confederation of Independent Poland and the Solidarity movement.
+The party has been described as national communist and communist — at the same time, it also refers to Polish patriotism and claims the tradition of the interwar Polish Socialist Party, naming Polish socialists such as Bolesław Limanowski, Ignacy Daszyński and Stefan Aleksander Okrzeja as its main ideological inspirations.
+Zmiana condemns Polish anti-communist parties and movements, such as the Home Army, the Freedom and Independence Association, Law and Justice, the Confederation of Independent Poland and the Solidarity movement.
+It has also been supported by the Polish socialist Social Justice Movement, led by former leader of the Polish Socialist Party Piotr Ikonowicz, who stated that 90% of Zmiana's social and economic postulates are consistent with his.
 At the same time, Zmiana supports Grzegorz Braun and his Confederation of the Polish Crown (KKP).
 Piskorski was a member of Braun's electoral committee in the 2025 presidential election, and afterwards became an associate of the KKP.

 The party also calls for restoration of the 'good name' of the Red Army, and restoration of Soviet monuments in Poland.
 The party has been described as socialist-patriotic; in an interview with Polish journalist Jan Herman, Piskorski agreed that it could be considered an accurate description of Zmiana.
 In addition, some described it as National Bolshevik.
 According to its ideological declaration, Zmiana is a “democratic, anti-capitalist, patriotic, internationalist, peaceful, and progressive force” which “represents the interests of working people, the unemployed, the youth, and the elderly and pensioners” in liberating Poland from the “domination of the structures of big capital and the imperialist powers” and opposing the ruling “party of the Third World War.”
 Referencing its name, the party seeks “change, not mere cosmetic surgery, but a deep uprooting of the disgraced structures of the anti-social system”.
 The main demands of the party include: